hanwencheng/gists/Litentry/governance-app.md

 a.Low Voting Participation Rate: Currently the on-chain governance participation rate is quite low, even for controversial decisions like Kusama redenomination, (where there is only about 10% of staker holder take part in the vote).

 b.
 Missing Identity Governance Stats: When voting for the council members, it is hard to know who, from all councillors, has made the most contributions to the ecosystem and who has participated the most in the discussions: Currently, there is no dashboard to show on-chain governance stats of identity.
 Also, on [Polkadot.js Apps](http://polkadot.js.org/apps/) and [Polkassembly](https://polkadot.polkassembly.io/), the identity tooltip is limited to certain fields, therefore more information is needed when user browse and participate in governance.
+Opensquare has made a [proposal](https://kusama.polkassembly.io/post/352) on Kusama about the treasury reputation recording system, this system is current in web app side.

 c.
 After browsing the wallets listed on https://wiki.polkadot.network/docs/en/build-wallets, currently there is only [Polkawallet](https://polkawallet.io/) native support for governance module.
 The other wallets either use integrated governance DApp in a WebView, or do not even governance module integration at the moment.
 Each mobile app has its own governance UI, the engineering power is wasted and lacks interoperability.